stac-utils/pystac-client/docs/usage.rst

     ... )

-Instances of :class:`~pystac_client.ItemSearch` have a handful of methods for getting matching items into Python objects.
-The right method to use depends on how many of the matches you want to consume (a single item at a time, a page at a time, or everything) and whether you want plain Python dictionaries representing the items, or proper ``pystac`` objects.
+Instances of :class:`~pystac_client.ItemSearch` have a handful of methods for getting matching items as Python objects.
+The right method to use depends on how many of the matches you want to consume (a single item at a time, a page at a time, or everything) and whether you want plain Python dictionaries representing the items, or :class:`pystac.Item` objects.

 The following table shows the :class:`~pystac_client.ItemSearch` methods for fetching matches, according to which set of matches to return and whether to return them as